c3-suzuki/rabbitmq-website/site/oauth2-examples.md

 When UAA rotates the signing key you need to reconfigure RabbitMQ with that key.
 You don't need to edit the configuration and restart RabbitMQ.

-Instead, thru the `rabbitmqctl add_uaa_key` command you can add more keys.
+Instead, thru the `rabbitmqctl add_signing_key` command you can add more keys.
 This is more or less what could happen.

 1. UAA starts up with a signing key called "key-1"
 2. You configure RabbitMQ with the signing key "key-1" following the procedure explained in the previous section